PavankumarVinukonda/ordersDatabasenodesql/readme.md

 ## for getting the latest 7 orders
     http://localhost:3004/latestOreders --> to get the latest 7 orders ( this calls the function that written for the latest orders and consolelogs the data)
     # ordersDatabasenodesql

+    if you need the custom data between the dates in index.js file chenge the dt variable that has declared over there;